nyl-auster/rust-memo/README.md

     println!("Hello, world!");
 }
 ```
-<blockquote>💡  The main function is special: it is always the first code that runs in every executable Rust program</blockquote>
+> 💡  The main function is special: it is always the first code that runs in every executable Rust program</blockquote>
-<blockquote>💡 println! is not a function, it is a macro; that's why there is a "!" at the end.</blockquote>
+> ⚠️ println! is not a function, it is a macro; that's why there is a "!" at the end.</blockquote>

 Compile and execute :
 ```sh